brianom95/brianom95.github.io/_posts/2023-06-02-mont-blanc.md

 ### Aiguille du Midi

 The next morning we met at the main gondola station which goes up to 3,842m on Aiguille du Midi; one of France's most popular tourist attractions.
-The name means Midday Needle because the sharp summit casts a shadow through the main square in Chamonix at exactly noon.
-On the way up we met hikers and skiiers headed for Mont Blanc via different routes, and saw complex ski slopes which involve abseils or end with paragliding.
+The name means Midday Needle, because the sharp summit casts a shadow through the main square in Chamonix at exactly noon.
+On the way up we met hikers and skiers headed for Mont Blanc via different routes, and saw complex ski slopes which involve abseils or end with paragliding.
 As we disappeared into clouds it seemed like the lift could rise forever.

 We had no visibility on top, but it was still cool.
 Tourists walk between view points and information signs in the station, but everyone with mountaineering equipment heads for the same carved ice tunnel.
 We needed all our gear and a short rope on before exiting into the blinding light of a steep, snowy arête (a sharp ridge caused by glacial erosion).
 I kept tension on Niall's rope as we slowly descended down into the mountain range.
 It genuinely amazed me how that tunnel seemed to teleport you from civilisation to wilderness.